angular/angular/aio/content/guide/updating.md

 {@a updating}
 ## Updating your environment and apps

-To make updating easy, we provide complete instructions in the interactive [Angular Update Guide](https://update.angular.io/ "Angular Update Guide").
+To make updating uncomplicated, we provide complete instructions in the interactive [Angular Update Guide](https://update.angular.io/ "Angular Update Guide").

 The Angular Update Guide provides customized update instructions, based on the current and target versions that you specify.
 It includes basic and advanced update paths, to match the complexity of your applications.
 It also includes troubleshooting information and any recommended manual changes to help you get the most out of the new release.